Mikusiek144/velocity-setup/README.md

 Lobby / BoxPvP / Survival (backends)
 ```

-Velocity acts as an intermediary—the player connects only to it, and it handles the rest.
+Velocity acts as an intermediary — the player connects only to it, and it handles everything else.

 ---

 ## 📌 What is Velocity?

-**Velocity** is a modern proxy created by the Paper team.
+**Velocity** is a modern proxy developed by the Paper team.

 In practice:

 * the player connects to the proxy
 * the proxy authenticates the player
-* the proxy redirects them to the appropriate server
+* the proxy forwards them to the appropriate server

-→ The backend (Paper/Spigot) should never be publicly accessible.
+→ The backend (Paper/Spigot) should never be publicly accessible

 ---

 ## 💡 Why use Velocity?

-- ✔️ Much better performance than BungeeCord
+* ✔️ much better performance than BungeeCord
-- ✔️ Modern security (forwarding + secret)
+* ✔️ modern security (forwarding + secret)
-- ✔️ Backends are separated (greater security)
+* ✔️ separated backends (higher security)
-- ✔️ Supports new versions of Minecraft
+* ✔️ supports newer Minecraft versions
-- ✔️ Actively developed project
+* ✔️ actively maintained project

-In short: **the standard in modern Minecraft networks**
+In short: **the standard for modern Minecraft networks**

 ---